 3. Get intensive and extensive with your novel reading.

-In the spirit of focusing on what you don’t know, novels will improve intermediate and advanced language abilities in a very specific way.
+In the spirit of focusing on what you don’t know, novels will improve intermediate and advanced language skills in a very specific way.

-If you’re already into target language novels, you might have skimmed these bits before between easier parts with more action and dialogue, but really concentrating on these passages will serve you well at this stage in your learning.
+If you’re already into novels, you might have skimmed these bits before to get to the easier parts with more action and dialogue.
+But really concentrating on these passages will serve you well at this stage in your learning.

 Nevertheless, dialogue is also great for picking up conversational nuances and slang you might have missed in your listening or textbook work.

-I find that, at the intermediate and advanced levels, middle-grade novels (aimed at children ages 8 through 12-ish) and young adult fiction (aimed at the 12 through 18 crowd) are particularly useful for making progress.
+I find that at the intermediate and advanced levels, middle-grade novels (aimed at children ages 8 through 12-ish) and young adult fiction (aimed at the 12 through 18 crowd) are the most useful for making progress.

-Try to find your own favorite childhood novels in translation, or look for book bloggers and vloggers and get recommendations from them.
+Try to find your favorite childhood novels in translation, or look for book bloggers and vloggers and get recommendations from them.